 R&D funding expense consists of payments that we have made to counterparties to acquire royalties or milestones on product candidates.
 R&D funding expense includes development-stage funding payments that are made upfront or upon pre-approval milestones and development-stage funding payments that are made over time as the related product candidates undergo clinical trials with our counterparties.
-During the first quarter of 2023 and 2022, we did not enter into any new ongoing R&D funding arrangements.
+During the first six months of 2023 and 2022, we did not enter into any new ongoing R&D funding arrangements.

-We recognized R&D funding expense of \$0.5 million in the first quarter of 2023 related to ongoing development-stage funding payments.
-We recognized R&D funding expense of \$100.5 million in the first quarter of 2022 primarily related to upfront and milestone development-stage funding payments of \$100.0 million to Cytokinetics to acquire a royalty on a development-stage product candidate.
+We recognized R&D funding expense of \$0.5 million and \$1.0 million in the second quarter and first six months of 2023, respectively, related to ongoing development-stage funding payments.
+We recognized R&D funding expense of \$0.6 million and \$101.1 million in the second quarter and first six months of 2022, respectively.
+During the first six months of 2022, R&D funding expense primarily related to upfront and milestone development-stage funding payments of \$100.0 million to Cytokinetics to acquire a royalty on a development-stage product candidate.